iluxonchik/iluxonchik.github.com/_posts/2018-05-13-chave-movel-digital-xss.md

 {% include figure.html url="../images/posts/aut_gov_vuln/xss_source.png" num="1" term=":" description="Resulting HTML from the XSS attack" %}

+Below is a video demonstration of how this vulnerability can be exploited to inject arbitrary JavaScript code into the page.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jG8ZWBNqRyg?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Whenever the text in the "Mobile phone number" field is changed, the `ShowPrint()` function is called.
 The only thing that it does is